SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

 * Akbar's rule of the Mughals
     * Tried to align his subject's interests to the Mughal's interest
     * Directed administration to award land revenue salary instead of assigning land
-    * Value of goverment official based on
+    * Value of government official based on cost w.r.t. operating military men
+        * a local commander = 500 men
+        * a provincial government = 5000 men
+    * First model of seperation of powers between governement and millitary